 Our off-road vehicle at a "stretching point", en route from Savuti to Moremi Game Reserve, northern Botswana

 BOTSWANA TOUR, 2018

 During my stay in northern Botswana I visited Chobe National Park, home to Africa's largest elephant population.
 In the south of Chobe National Park lies the wild and game-rich Savuti.
 Another of Botswana’s wildlife hotspots is Moremi Game Reserve that covers much of the eastern side of the Okavango Delta.

-This tour in August 2018 was organized by Hauser Exkursionen, Germany, and led by German tour guide Egmont Strigl.
+This tour in August 2018 was organized by Hauser Exkursionen, Germany and led by the German tour guide Egmont Strigl.